behavure/behavure-docs/src/content/docs/measure_iq/key-concepts-and-terminology/data-pipeline/data-logging.md

 For example, suppose that for each experiment you run on your system, you auto-generate columns called `experiment1.foo` and `experiment1.bar`.
 This means that if you run 100 experiments, you will generate 200 new columns.
 A better approach would be to make a stable column name called `experiment_id` and give it values of (1, 2, ...).
 Then you can make a stable dashboard on the `experiment.foo` and `experiment.bar` columns with a filter or group by `experiment.id`.

-Remove the auto-generated columns before importing into Interana.
-Importing auto-generated columns can result in an explosion of unintended columns within Interana, which impairs performance and usability.
+Remove the auto-generated columns before importing into MeasureIQ.
+Importing auto-generated columns can result in an explosion of unintended columns within MeasureIQ, which impairs performance and usability.